waku-org/specs/standards/core/mix.md

 Anonymity is achieved by using the [Sphinx packet format](#references), which encrypts and routes messages through a series of mix nodes before reaching the recipient.

 By integrating the `mix` protocol into the waku network, we can improve the anonymity for publishers and store query users.
-Each waku relay node will be acting as a mix node that forms an `overlay mix network`.
+Each waku relay node SHOULD be acting as a mix node that forms an `overlay mix network`.
 This network of mix nodes SHALL relay mix messages anonymously to the recepient.

 Anonymity of [Filter](https://rfc.vac.dev/waku/standards/core/12/filter) users is not addressed by this document.